 A representative from FRIDA, the Young Feminist Fund, explained how they sort applicants into groups, translate and make anonymous the applications, and then submit these back to the groups of applicants to read and vote on electronically.
 You need to vote to be eligible to receive a grant, and you can’t vote for your own organization.
 During the process, applicants gain an understanding of the challenges of grant making, as well as of the range of young feminist action in their region.
 Even if they don’t get a grant, they benefit from networking with similar organizations, and their relationship to the grant making process is transformed.
 Most importantly, this approach promotes solidarity rather than dividing people over competition for resources.

 Other organizations recruited community representatives to serve on decision-making panels.
 Marie Stopes International China recently established a fund to support youth leadership in sexual and reproductive health; decision-making on grants will be made by a panel of youth representatives.
-And using an open nomination process, the UHAI East African Sexual Health and Rights Initiative recruits LGBTI and sex worker representatives to sit on a panel that makes decisions on grants.
+Another uses an open nomination process to recruit LGBTI and sex worker representatives to sit on a panel that makes decisions on grants.

 The conversations in the workshop—including questions about how to ensure community representatives are really representative and trusted, and what effective participatory practices are already underway—continued beyond the event, generating a wave of discussion among the Chinese foundation community on new media platforms.
 The result: Several organizations made commitments to start or further develop peer-review processes themselves.